hesabe-tech-team/api-plugin-woocommerce_31may2023/README.md

 6: Now visit you wordpress admin and visit Plugin section check Hesabe Payment Gateway </br>
 7: Now you will be able to see Hesabe Payment Gateway plugin , activate it </br>

-Once you activate it Visit Woocommerce pligin settings then Click Payment Tab</br>
+Once you activate it Visit Woocommerce plugin settings then Click Payment Tab</br>
 Click manage button or click toggle button and activate update your plugin details and setting </br>
 You will see Different option </br>